Subaru Impreza: Fifth generation (GK, GT; 2016)

-Subaru's EyeSight suite of active safety functions is available, as is a new infotainment system with both Apple CarPlay and Android Auto.
-In the North American and Australian market models, CarPlay and Android Auto are standard on all trims.
-The North American model Impreza Limited is also offered with a power driver's seat for the first time in the model's history.
-Although not present in the North American model, the new Impreza is also the first car ever produced by a Japanese brand to include a pedestrian protection airbag as standard.
+Subaru's EyeSight suite of active safety functions was available, as was a new infotainment system with both Apple CarPlay and Android Auto.
+In the North American and Australian market models, CarPlay and Android Auto were standard on all trims.
+The North American model Impreza Limited was also offered with a power driver's seat for the first time in the model's history.
+Although not present in the North American model, the new Impreza was also the first car ever produced by a Japanese brand to include a pedestrian protection airbag as standard.
 The new Impreza earned a record high safety score under the Japan New Car Assessment Program and earned top safety marks from the Euro NCAP in 2017.

 At the car's introduction in 2016, it won the Car of the Year Japan Award.
-This win gives Subaru only its second ever COTY trophy and its first victory since the Legacy B4 won 13 years ago.
+This win gave Subaru only its second ever COTY trophy and its first victory since the Legacy B4 won 13 years ago.